Board's Design Challenge Winner is....

 Videographer - Serves as the chief videographer for the organization.

-*Committee Chairs are appointed by the Programming Board’s Executive Board except for the Marketing and Promotions Committee which is automatically co-chaired by the Vice President of Information & the VP of Media.
+*Committee Chairs are appointed by the Student Life Activities and Planning Board’s Executive Board except for the Marketing and Promotions Committee which is automatically co-chaired by the Vice President of Information & the VP of Media.

 Entertainment Committee – Responsible for finding and securing entertainment or speakers for programs and events.
 Serves as the hospitality crew during the program or event to ensure that all entertainers/guests are taken care of.
 Assist with the creation of event ideas for educational programs, field trips, multicultural programs, social events, fundraisers, etc.